mikeizbicki/cmc-csci143/week_03/README.md

    <img src=dilbert2.jpeg width=80% />

 1. Structured Query Language (SQL) is the language for accessing the database
-    1. don't pronounce it es-cue-el; that's a shiboleth for not knowing much about databases
+    1. don't pronounce it es-cue-el; that's a shiboleth for not being a databases person

        <img src=dilbert.gif width=80% />